If you think somebody is selling fake goods, please contact Citizens Advice consumer helpline on 0808 2231133.

 If your business is based in the borough and you need advice about this subject or other consumer and fair trading matters, you can contact us directly at firstname.lastname@example.org.
 You can also visit the Business Companion website which covers all major Trading Standards legislation.

-For comprehensive and up to date guidance on how to deal with customer complaints, refunds and returns visit the Sale of Goods Act (SOGA) hub website.
+For comprehensive and up to date guidance on how to deal with customer complaints, refunds and returns visit the Business Companion website.
 All the training and promotional materials provided are available to access online or to download in a variety of formats.

 Registered trade marks are protected under the Trade Marks Act 1994.
 It is illegal to apply a registered trade mark to goods without the permission of the trade mark owner.

 The Copyright, Designs and Patents Act 1988 deals with copyright issues that may occur with computer programs, CDs, DVDs and other electronic media.
 The copyright may be infringed if these goods are copied without the permission of the copyright owner.